Ficus depressa

 Ficus depressa is a banyan fig species in the family Moraceae.
+It is a tree native to parts of Indo-China (Thailand and Vietnam) and Malesia (Borneo, Java, the Lesser Sunda Islands, Peninsular Malaysia, the Philippines, and Sumatra) in Southeast Asia.
+In Vietnam it may be called sung xoài or đa nước.

+The species was described by Carl Ludwig Blume in 1823.
 No subspecies are listed in the Catalogue of Life.
-The species can be found in Indo-China and Malesia.
-In Vietnam it may be called sung xoài or đa nước.